rasindugimhan/The-Anki-Vector/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [The Anki Vector bot](https://t.me/ankivectorUpdates) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [ShizuBot](https://t.me/Shizu_herobot) or simply submit a pull request on the readme.

-## The Anki Vector bot the telegram Bot Project
+## ShizuBot the telegram Bot Project
 The Advanced Branch (For PRO's)

-The Anki Vector bot(advanced)
+(advanced)

 ## Special Credits
-- [Damantha](https://github.com/rasindugimhan) - A Co-Developer of Project
+- [Rasindu](https://github.com/rasindugimhan) - A Co-Developer of Project